monnneee/scHiCAR/3.Extract DNA reads based on clusters or cell types identified from RNA libraries/README.md

-### 1.extract DNA barcodes for each sample and matched with RNA barcodes
+### 1. extract DNA barcodes for each sample and matched with RNA barcodes
 ```bash
 for i in {1..20}  #all samples